jrhug/curl/docs/CODE_REVIEW.md

 rather than later.
 Do it gently and explain why and possibly what could be done to make it more acceptable.

+## API/ABI stability or changed behavior

+Changing the API and the ABI may be fine in a change but it needs to be done deliberately and carefully.
+If not, a reviewer must help the author to realize the mistake.

+curl and libcurl are similarly very strict on not modifying existing behavior.
+API and ABI stability is not enough, the behavior should also remain intact as far as possible.

 ## Code style

 Most code style nits are detected by checksrc but not all.
 Only leave remarks